fanjasoa18/cc-d4-rice-cooker-ci-fanjasoa18/README.md

 So navigate to each branch for specific language installations.

-## Enjoy cooking with your virtual Rice Cooker! ☻ :customization
+## Enjoy cooking with your virtual Rice Cooker! ☻